Fans and colleagues celebrate Folagade Banks as he bags degree from OAU

 Fans and colleagues congratulate Folagade Banks

-Fellow influencers, skit makers and fans thronged to Folagade's page to congratulate him.
+Fellow influencers, skit makers thronged to Folagade's page to congratulate him.
 The young man's fans could not help but also congratulate the different characters he portrays in his skit.

 kie_kie__: